Skip to content

 • client.py: API clients for external services (e.g., Materials Project, PubChem).

-• schedules/: Periodic tasks (used by simmate engine start-schedules).
+• schedules/: Periodic tasks (used by simmate compute start-schedules).

 Toolkit Details (src/simmate/toolkit/)